Self Employed? Here's What You Need to Know About Health Insurance

 Understanding Your Health Insurance Options

-As open enrollment for qualifying ACA plans begins (Nov 1-Dec 15), it’s essential for those that are self-employed to know what options they have when it comes to health insurance.
+As open enrollment for qualifying marketplace plans comes to a close, it’s essential for those that are self-employed to know what options they have when it comes to health insurance.

 The rules surrounding health insurance has changed over the last couple of years.
 These changes allow those who are self-employed, such as freelancers and rideshare drivers, to secure the coverage they need at affordable prices.

 The ACA essentially changed the way we shop for health insurance.
 It imposed a mandate that all Americans have qualifying health insurance or pay the penalty.
-While this mandate remains in effect for 2019, as of 2020 its out the door.
-However, numerous states have passed insurance mandates for their residents, including Massachusetts and New Jersey.
+Numerous states have passed insurance mandates for their residents, including Massachusetts and New Jersey.
 So, even if the federal government no longer requires insurance, the state you live in might.

 The Affordable Care Act mandates that every policy covers ten essential benefits, including prescription drugs, outpatient care, mental health services, emergency room care, hospitalization, rehabilitation, lab work, preventive care, vision and dental care for children, plus maternity and newborn care.